circuitnet/circuitnet.github.io/feature/graph.md

 e.g., InstanceN : [left, bottom, right, top]

-The coordinate is the same as the one in the image-like feature.
+For "instance_placement_gcell", the coordinate is the same as the one in the image-like feature, which is in GCell grids, and the value indicates which GCell the instance is in.

+For "instance_placement_micron", the coordinate is in micron, and the value indicates the .
+It can be converted to GCell grids through dividing the width of GCell (available in the corresponding DEF files).

 The dictionary can be loaded with